|

 of) the course materials and readings are the same.

-Prerequisites: At least one course in Linguistics,
+Prerequisites: At least one course in Linguistics or

-or permission of the instructor.
+Computer Science, or permission of the instructor.

 Evaluation: